Classic cars will always be in high demand. All those who love them or looking for a way to invest money can consider the following 10 options.

 Jaguar XJ Series 3

 The price for this car is quite high, ranging from £1,000 to £3,000.
 For sure, you can find one in the bargain basement.
 Still, note that the restoration and maintenance can easily drain your purse.
+Fight for Botanicals

 If you ever promised yourself this car, now you have all chances to have it for the price ranging from £2,000 to £5,000.
 Though it has an unfair reputation of a poor man’s Aston Martin, today its values are rapidly growing.

-This legend of classic cars is available for the price starting from £500 to £4,000.
+For the immovable mind, this legend of classic cars is available for the price starting from £500 to £4,000.
 So if you ever dreamed of having one, the time has come.

 Probably, it is the best VW car on earth.
 It shows the greatest front-wheel-drive performances and is available for the price of £4,000.
 Hurry up; the prices are climbing every day.